 Outpatient Rehabilitation Program

 You may still require some additional therapy after being discharged from our inpatient program.
 Outpatient rehabilitation therapy is a comprehensive therapy program, which can include physical therapy, occupational therapy and/or speech-language pathology for both adult and pediatric clients.
+Learn more about our outpatient program.

 The Outpatient Rehabilitation Clinic offers a Reconditioning Program to clients who wish to continue exercising in an accessible gym atmosphere.
 This service is designed for clients who have completed a therapy program and would benefit from continued exercise and conditioning.
 Supervision and monitoring is provided by therapy personnel during activities in a group setting.
 Clients pay a monthly fee to attend two sessions per week.
 A family member or caregiver is required to accompany the client to sessions if they are not independent in equipment use or mobility.